 - The Corporate Governance Policy sets the guidelines and provides transparency on corporate governance throughout the Group.

 - The Employee Code of Conduct governs staff obligations.

 - The Group Internal Audit Division is independent and reports to the Board through the Audit Committee and has the responsibility of internal audit of the Group.

 - The Group Compliance Division establishes and implements procedures and prepares annual compliance programmes so as to achieve a permanent, timely compliance of the Group to the relevant regulatory framework including compliance with the regulatory framework for the prevention and suppression of money laundering and terrorist financing.

 - The Investor Relations Department and Shares & Loan Stock Department are responsible for providing information to investors, shareholders and the relevant supervisory authorities.

 - The Senior Independent Director acts as a point of contact for shareholders and other stakeholders with concerns which have failed to be resolved or would not be appropriate to go through the normal channels of the Chairperson or senior management.

-- The Board has adopted a policy (Market Abuse) for transactions in BOC financial instruments by persons in possession of inside information
+- The Board has adopted a policy and a Dealing Code for transactions in BOC financial instruments by persons in possession of inside information.

-The Group publishes on its website the Annual Corporate Governance Reports as per the Cyprus Stock Exchange (CSE) Corporate Governance Code.
+The Group publishes on its website the Annual Corporate Governance Reports.

 Corporate Governance Compliance Officer Marios Skandalis